 The June 2011 conference titled ''Gulf Security in a Region of Dramatic Change: Mutual Equities and Enduring Partnerships'' focused on the security implications of a rapidly changing Gulf region and their potential effects on CENTCOM.

-Employs an expected utility model to predict how Iranian policy is developing on several key issues and explores US strategy and policy options for influencing their development.
+While the potential to advance U.S. and Iranian relations exists, progress will be measured by the development of several key political, economic, civil society, foreign policy, and national security issues in Iran.
+This study employs an expected utility model to predict how Iranian policy is developing on several of these key issues, and explores US strategy and policy options for influencing their development.

 Security cooperation is not unique to the United States, and when interests coincide, joint efforts and lesson-sharing are beneficial.